-The Transition & Care Management (formerly OEF/OIF/OND) Program offers compassionate and caring individualized case management services to eligible Veterans of the US Armed Forces, including Reserves and National Guard, who served in Operation Enduring Freedom (OEF), Operation Iraqi Freedom (OIF) and Operation New Dawn (OND) and all Post- 911 Veterans.
-The Southeast Louisiana Veterans Health Care System (SLVHCS) offers case management services to all Post-9/11 veterans, to include, but not be limited to physical, mental, and social needs to ensure smooth transition to civilian life and VA medical care.
+The Post-9/11 Military to VA (M2VA) Case Management Program offers compassionate and caring individualized case management services to eligible Veterans of the US Armed Forces, including Reserves and National Guard, who served in Operation Enduring Freedom (OEF), Operation Iraqi Freedom (OIF), Operation New Dawn (OND) and all Post-9/11 Veterans.
+The Southeast Louisiana Veterans Health Care System (SLVHCS) offers case management services to all Post-9/11 Veterans to include, but not limited to physical, mental, behavioral and social needs to ensure smooth transition to civilian life and VA medical care.

 Eligibility and Enrollment

-Your service has earned your access to enhanced VA health care benefits.
-We invite you to take advantage of these benefits, Post-9/11 Veterans need to enroll in VA's health care system.
-Don't delay, apply today!
+Your service has earned your access to VA health care benefits.
+To use the benefits you have earned, Don't delay, apply today!

 180-day Dental Benefit: